gildesmarais/ansible-5-minutes-server/README.md

 - setup firewall to allow SSH traffic
 - install additional apt packages provided by the user
 - add a "deploy" user (username of your choice) _without sudo_ usage permission
+- add your public key to the authorized keys of the deploy user
 - setup periodic [unattended-upgrades](https://wiki.debian.org/UnattendedUpgrades) with automatic reboots
 - setup [sSMTP](https://wiki.debian.org/sSMTP) to send (system) mails via SMTP
 - create a 1GB file at `/swapfile` and swap on it